Long Beach California, USA Travel Guide

 Engage respectfully with local communities, showing interest in their histories, traditions, and daily lives.

-Learn a few basic phrases in English, Spanish, or Khmer to show appreciation for local languages.
-Babbel features language learning resources.
+Learn a few basic phrases in English, Spanish, or Khmer to show gratitude for local languages.
+Babbel features resources for learning languages.

-Seek permission before taking photos of people, especially in cultural or private settings.
+Seek get permission to photograph people, especially in cultural or private settings.

-Support local artists and cultural institutions by visiting galleries and attending performances.
+Support local artists and cultural institutions by going to galleries and attending performances.

 Learn about local issues and initiatives to understand the community better.